Xiaomi Robot Vacuum vs Neato BotVac Connected: Can Xiaomi Beat Neato?

 The D5 will run slightly longer – at around 90 minutes.
 All BotVac series vacuums are compatible with Alexa, Google Assistant and Facebook Chatbot so you have any of these devices, this is a great option.

-GearBest will take a little bit longer but you’ll get more savings and if you use the coupon code “XIAOMIVAC” (China warehouse) or “XMIVCHK” (HK warehouse), you can get even more savings.
+GearBest will take a little bit longer to ship but you’ll get more savings and if you use the coupon code “XIAOMIVAC” (China warehouse) or “XMIVCHK” (HK warehouse), you can get even more savings.

 Unfortunately the Xiaomi robot isn’t compatible with Alexa.
 If you need something compatible with such then go with the Neato.